 - Distal-interphalangeal joints in the hands (DIPs)

-- The MCP joint at the base of the thumb
+- The CMC joint at the base of the thumb

 - Cervical spine